andresvia/iptool/README.md

     	router	Do a DNS request to myip.opendns.com to get your router IP address ip		Creates a simple UDP/53 connection to Google or OpenDNS and returns the source IP address lan		alias of 'ip' command
-    	docker	Attempts to obtain docker host address from $DOCKER_HOST, docker.local or local.docker, defaults to loopback (127.0.0.1) if nothing works version	Version number only
+    	docker	Obtain address from $DOCKER_HOST, docker.local or local.docker.
+If /var/run/docker.sock is a socket uses 'lan' or 127.0.0.1 if something answers on 2375 or 2376 version	Version number only
     	help, h	Shows a list of commands or help for one command